 12. Lulu Perez TKO2 Willie Pep, Feb.
 26 1954: Former champ and acknowledged all-time great Pep faced Perez in Madison Square Garden and anyone paying close attention knew something was deeply awry.
 On the day of the match the wagering odds changed dramatically, with some bookies abruptly refusing to take bets.
 Clearly the word was out that something was rotten at the Garden.

 Acknowledged defensive genius Pep was then decked three times in round two, forcing an automatic stoppage, and the arena was filled with boos and catcalls.
 The former champion was immediately suspended by the state athletic commission and all but the most naive realized the fix had to be in.
-While Pep forever insisted he never threw the fight, his 1980 libel suit against a journalist who strongly implied otherwise was rejected by the jury after just fifteen minutes of deliberation.
+While Pep forever insisted he never threw the fight, but his 1980 libel suit against a journalist who strongly implied otherwise was rejected by the jury after just fifteen minutes of deliberation.

-11. Ad Wolgast KO13 Joe Rivers, July 4 1912: Wolgast, aka “The Michigan Wildcat,” was defending his world lightweight title in Vernon, California against the tenacious Rivers and it was a crowd-pleasing, action-packed battle until round thirteen when the two combatants landed heavy, hurtful shots at precisely the same time.
+11. Ad Wolgast KO13 Joe Rivers, July 4 1912: Wolgast, aka “The Michigan Wildcat,” was defending his world lightweight title in Vernon, California against the tenacious Rivers and it was a crowd-pleasing, action-packed battle until round thirteen when the two combatants connected with heavy, hurtful shots at precisely the same time.
 The fighters collapsed in a heap and referee Jack Welsh commenced counting.

 Then, in an action regarded as inexplicable by all in attendance, Welsh actually helped a dazed Wolgast to his feet as he finished the count before raising the champion’s hand, completely ignoring the fact that Rivers was the one who had been felled by a vicious blow to the crown jewels.
 Welsh briefly argued his case before wisely making a hasty exit as the dismayed crowd threatened a full-scale riot.
 In his dressing room, a distraught Rivers showed reporters a sizable dent in his aluminum protector cup, but to no avail as Wolgast, who was renowned for aiming blows at his opponents’ nether regions, remained the lightweight champion of the world.